Assessing Superposition-Targeted Coverage Criteria for Quantum Neural Networks: Coverage Criteria for Quantum Neural Networks

 \subsection{Profiling Process}

 Before coverage computation, we first need to profile major and corner-case regions for each basis state using a set of training data.
-Specifically, we feed data into the targeted QNN and collect all measured probability vectors as $P=\{p_1, p_2, \ldots, p_n\}$, where $p_j=(p_j^1, p_j^2, \ldots, p_j^{2^q})\in \mathbb{R}^{2^q}$ is obtained under $j$-th training data.
-For each basis state $s_i$ where $i=1, \ldots, 2^q$, its lower and upper boundaries $l$ and $u$ are the minimum and maximum values occurring in the training data, respectively, defined as:
+Specifically, we feed data into the target QNN and collect measured probability distribution vectors, denoted as $R=\{r_1, r_2, \ldots, r_n\}$, where $r_j=(r_j^1, r_j^2, \ldots, r_j^{2^q})\in \mathbb{R}^{2^q}$ is obtained by $j$-th training data.
+For each basis state $s_i$ where $i=1, \ldots, 2^q$, its lower and upper bounds $l$ and $u$ are the minimum and maximum values occurring in the training data, respectively, defined as:

-Consequently, the major and corner regions of the basis state $s_i$ are referred to as $[l(s_i), u(s_i)]$ and $[0, l(s_i))\vee (u(s_i), 1]$.
+Consequently, the major and corner regions of the basis state $s_i$ are referred to as $[l(s_i), u(s_i)]$ and $[0, l(s_i))\cup (u(s_i), 1]$.